Affiliation: Long Island University

 in which scholars and educators from pre-school through the university exchange points of view and cutting-edge approaches to teaching and learning.
 JAEPL is especially interested in helping those teachers who experiment with new strategies

 of learning to share their practices and confirm their validity through publication in professional journals.

-Topics of interest include but are not limited to: intuition, inspiration, insight, imagery, meditation, silence, archetypes, emotion, attitudes, values, spirituality, motivation, body wisdom, and felt sense.
-Articles may be practical, research-oriented,
+Topics of interest include, but are not limited to: intuition, insight, emotion, silence,

 JAEPL is indexed in the MLA Bibliography and a member of CELJ.